Middle Eastern Languages and Cultures

 Curriculum

 While there are few specific required courses for the PhD program, it is expected that a student will include seminar work in at least two divisions of the department.
 All graduate students at UC Berkeley, before and after advancement to candidacy, must be enrolled in a minimum of 12 units per semester.
 Upon the advice of appropriate faculty, students select courses that will prepare them to meet the requirements for admission to candidacy.
-The two required courses for every graduate student in the PhD program in Middle Eastern Languages and Cultures are:
+There is one required course (MELC 291) for every graduate student in the PhD program in Middle Eastern Languages and Cultures, and students are strongly advised to enroll in MELC 200 if it is available.
+These two courses are described here:

 MELC 291 ; and